Sudden Cambodian worker exodus to hit Thai businesses

-BANGKOK/SA KAEW Thailand Thai officials said on Tuesday that the mass departure of Cambodian labourers would dent the economy as thousands more migrant workers, fearing reprisals from the new military government, poured across the border.
+BANGKOK/SA KAEW, Thailand, June 17 Thai officials said on Tuesday that the mass departure of Cambodian labourers would dent the economy as thousands more migrant workers, fearing reprisals from the new military government, poured across the border.

 Around 170,000 Cambodian workers have headed home in the past week, according to the International Organization for Migration (IOM), although the exodus is now slowing.
 Many left after hearing rumours that Thailand's junta was bent on cracking down on illegal migrants.